hyperchris/Released-App/README.md

 **How to use**
 - Turn on your GPS service and Internet access (Wifi or Cellular)
 - Install & Open the app
-- Input the username that you are given
+- Input your user name when you log in the app first time
 - Keep the app running at the foreground and keep the screen on during the uploading process